camunda/camunda-docs-manual/content/reference/rest/execution/post-create-incident.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>Returned if the incident type is null or the execution does not exist or the execution is not related to any activity.</td>
+    <td>Returned if the incident type is null, the execution does not exist or the execution is not related to any activity.</td>
   </tr>
 </table>